Ryzee119/usb64/INSTALL.md

 # Quick Start
 * Program the usb64 as per [compilation instructions](./COMPILE.md).
+* Connect a usb64 compatible USB controller.
 * Connect the player data lines to the N64 Console.
-* Connect a usb64 compatible USB controller.
-* Connect a MicroUSB cable to supply 5V.
+* Power on the Nintendo 64 console.
+* Power on the usb64 (5V via MicroUSB cable).

 <img src="./images/install_basic.svg" alt="basic" width="75%"/>